Joel Macdonald: Liquorun (2013–2014)

 In July 2013, Macdonald founded Liquorun, an on-demand alcohol delivery service with two other Melbourne players, James Strauss and Rohan Bail.
 The service expanded to operate across major Australian cities.
-In a 2015 interview, Macdonald said that their service had been initially questioned by the Victorian Police (for allegedly breaching the Liquor act while running Liquorun) but the matter was later dismissed.

 GetSwift (2014–present)

-In 2014 Macdonald re-branded the company as GetSwift, shutting down the delivery business in the process.
+In 2014, Macdonald re-branded the company as GetSwift, pivoting the delivery business in the process.

 In 2016, GetSwift listed on the Australian Securities Exchange.
-In June 2017 the company raised a further AUD$24 million and began announcing major partnerships.
-In November 2017 GetSwift controversially announced a deal with Amazon and provided no other details resulting in an 80% increase in their share price and putting Macdonald on Australia's "young rich list".
-The lack of detail prompted the Australian Securities Exchange to issue a suspension from trade while GetSwift responded, trading resumed a few days later.
-In December 2017 GetSwift raised a further AUD$100M as critics started to question the validity of GetSwift's announcements.
+In June 2017, the company raised a further AUD$24 million and began announcing major partnerships.
+In November 2017, GetSwift announced a deal with Amazon along with funding, resulting in an 80% increase in their share price and putting Macdonald on Australia's "young rich list".
+The claim prompted the Australian Securities Exchange to halt trading in GetSwift shares until Amazon affirmed the deal but said GetSwift should not have disclosed it.
+In December 2017 GetSwift raised a further AUD$100M.

-In January 2018 as part of an investigation conducted by the Australian Financial Review, GetSwift and Macdonald were alleged to have misled the market by overstating forecasts to the public and failing to disclose the loss of major contracts.
-The company was again suspended from trade after they failed to address questions by the Australian Securities Exchange.
+In January 2018, as part of an investigation by the Australian Financial Review, GetSwift and Macdonald were alleged to have misled the market by overstating forecasts to the public and failed to disclose the loss of major contracts.
+The company was again suspended from trade after inadequately addressing questions by the Australian Securities Exchange.

-The company appointed PriceWaterhouseCoopers to investigate their compliance and MacDonald later admitted less than half of the contracts previously announced had resulted in revenue.
+The company appointed PriceWaterhouseCoopers to investigate their compliance and MacDonald later admitted less than half of the contracts announced had resulted in revenue.

 The company was at one stage facing three class actions, including a $300M suit lodged in the Federal Court where MacDonald is named as a defendant.
 The Federal Court of Australia delivered its initial judgement on 23 May that the court had permanently stayed two of the three class actions in favor for GetSwift.
 The company is contesting the accusation and has separately accused Squire Patton Boggs of overstating the claim to A$300M.

-On 27 February 2018 the Australian Securities Investment Commission lodged an investigation into the Company.

-On 26 April 2018 MacDonald stepped down as CEO, assuming the title of President and remaining a director of the company.
+In February 2018, the Australian Securities and Investments Commission lodged an investigation into the Company.
+In April 2018, MacDonald stepped down as CEO, assuming the title of President and remained a director of the company.

-In February 2019, the Australian Securities and Investments Commission announced it had commenced legal action against GetSwift and its principals, MacDonald and Bane Hunter, for misleading claims about contracts with corporate clients for use of their product.
+In February 2019, the Australian Securities and Investments Commission commenced legal action against GetSwift and its principals, MacDonald and Bane Hunter, for misleading claims about contracts with corporate clients for use of their product.
 In August 2022, GetSwift's former co-founder James Strauss launched legal action against Macdonald for misleading and deceptive conduct, accusing Macdonald of making several misleading statements that prevented Strauss from selling his stake in GetSwift after it listed on the Australian Securities exchange in 2016.